 Susan: will be there in just under 6 weeks!
 Can’t wait to try Pedros for lunch.

 Roger: we always sit at the table three windows in on the left hand side.
 Roger Findlay is one of our regular team members.

 Moonlight: we have enjoyed many a beautiful dinner at Pedro’s Restaurant ourselves and also recommend it to our guests at Moonlight Bay B&B Guest House.
 Delicious seafood, great views over the Leven river and really nice atmosphere.
 Very friendly staff and owner.

-Lynn: really like the gentle carillion clock that rings from here (Lynn Gorman is one of our guest authors: Novelty Mailboxes)
+Lynn: really like the gentle carillon clock that rings from here.
+Lynn is one of our guest authors: Novelty Mailboxes

 Charles: We love this clock and its tower.
 In particular we love the look of the whole thing at certain angles when it looks as though the clock is offset from the centre of the top of the tower.
 A remarkable building.
 Just how lucky can Ulverstoners get?

 Karina: fantastic and interesting museum with loads of local history!
 Well done to the members of the community who put it all together and maintain it all so well.
 So valuable for the community!
 Thanks!

 Wayne: They all great photos and this is one of the towns we will be visiting on our next holiday in Tasmania.
 (Wayne is one of our guest authors)